laqrix/raytracer/README.md

 Implemented using Petite Chez Scheme 7.4b on a MacBook Pro.

 To run:
-> petite main.ss
+> petite main.ss simple.ss
->
-> (x)

 This will load 'simple.ss' for the scene.
-The camera is currently hardcoded.

-Output will go to 'output.tga'.
+Output will go to 'simple.tga'.

 ---